IP-CAM/Frontend-Currency-OcMod-for-Opencart-v.3.x/module/README.md

 Compatible with OpenCart 3.x versions.

 ## Features
-* Allows to select another default currency for the store frontend.
+* Choosing a different default currency for the store frontend interface.
+* Using this currency with the `Google Base` module.
 * Does not modify system files (OCMOD).

 ## License